 Smart Contracts and Blockchain in Medical Research and Clinical Trials

-Smart contracts are simple programs coded right on a blockchain.
+Smart contracts are simple programs running computer code right on a blockchain.
 They often have pretty straightforward if-then logic and can fire off another contract or execute a transaction automatically when predefined criteria are met.

 Furthermore, the crypto-economy potential of blockchain technology literally asks for a marketplace for trading patient data and even biosamples to aid medical research and unlock nationwide interoperability for providers.

 Since smart contracts execute automatically, and a patient’s consent becomes available to all chain members immediately after signing, we’re stuck with a private blockchain variant again.

 Doc.ai, a Palo Alto startup acquired by Sharecare recently, focuses on enabling remote clinical research with a mobile app on a decentralized ledger.
 The app is set up with multi-omics modules to collect data in the most optimized manner, and the built-in AI capabilities provide advanced analytics on incoming patient data.

 Nebula Genomics has built a decentralized platform for enabling their users of DNA sequencing service to collaborate with medical institutions on research while retaining ultimate control over their data.

 Claim processing is one of the most time-consuming operations in the healthcare industry that can benefit from the blockchain.